thu-tram/mangg-may-tinh/intro/architecture.md

 The end-to-end principle extends to other fields as well.
 For example, in security, the end-to-end principle might say that two end hosts communicating should encrypt their messages at the end hosts, instead of at intermediate points in the network.

-The end-to-end argument in Clark's words: ``The function in question can completely and correctly be implemented only with the knowledge and help of the application at the end points.
+The end-to-end argument in Clark's words: "The function in question can completely and correctly be implemented only with the knowledge and help of the application at the end points.
 Therefore, providing that function as a feature of the communication system itself is not possible.
-Sometimes an incomplete version of the function provided by the communication system may be useful as a performance enhancement.''
+Sometimes an incomplete version of the function provided by the communication system may be useful as a performance enhancement."